 - For NEOs eligible to retire (Messrs.
-Spence, Thompson and Dudkin, and Ms. Raphael), we have assumed the executive retires in the case of voluntary or involuntary termination. - For all NEOs, we have assumed the termination event occurred as of December 31, 2019. - In all events where TSR-based performance units are not forfeited, we have included the prorated value based on the assumption of performance achievement at target (except for Mr. Spence as set forth in "Change-in-Control Arrangements"), except where the NEO is retirement-eligible and the first year of the performance period year has passed, then the full value is assumed without proration.
+Thompson and Dudkin, and Ms. Raphael), we have assumed the executive retires in the case of voluntary or involuntary termination. - For Mr. Spence, we used June 1, 2020, his actual date of retirement from the company.
+The disclosure in the table for Mr. Spence is limited to the termination event that actually occurred.
+All payments and other terms of Mr. Spence's retirement follow provisions outlined in his original offer letter in 2006 and no modification or special benefits were made upon his retirement. - For all other NEOs, we have assumed the termination event occurred as of December 31, 2020. - In all events where TSR-based performance units are not forfeited, we have included the prorated value based on the assumption of performance achievement at target, except where the NEO is retirement-eligible and the first year of the performance period year has passed, then the full value is assumed without proration.

-The table does not repeat information disclosed in the "Pension Benefits in 2019" table, the "Nonqualified Deferred Compensation in 2019" table or the "Outstanding Equity Awards at Fiscal Year-End 2019" table, except to the extent that vesting or payment may be accelerated.
+The table does not repeat information disclosed in the "Pension Benefits in 2020" table, the "Nonqualified Deferred Compensation in 2020" table or the "Outstanding Equity Awards at Fiscal Year-End 2020" table, except to the extent that vesting or payment may be accelerated.
 If an NEO did not yet qualify for full retirement benefits or other benefits requiring longer service, that additional benefit is not reflected below.
 If an NEO had the ability to elect retirement and thereby avoid forfeiture or decreased benefits, the table assumes that retirement was elected, as noted as such in the footnotes to the table.

 Account balances under the PPL EDCP, the LG&E and KU Nonqualified Savings Plan and the LG&E Energy Corp.
 Nonqualified Savings Plan become payable as of termination of employment for any reason, or as of the time previously elected.
-Current balances are included in the "Nonqualified Deferred Compensation in 2019" table on page 66 above and are not included in the table below.
+Current balances are included in the "Nonqualified Deferred Compensation in 2020" table on page 64 above and are not included in the table below.